UP TO 60% OFF BLACK FRIDAY SALE!

 Jump to a section of this post by clicking a link above.

 One thing that can really affect the comfort levels in your home is the central heating and the temperature it sets.
 I think we’d all agree that the home should be comfortable and a place where you feel relaxed and safe.
-The exact room temperature which is considered comfortable is debatable although the WHO (World Health Organisation) considers 18°C to be the standard comfortable room temperature for healthy, and appropriately dressed, adults.
+The exact room temperature that is considered comfortable is debatable, although the WHO (World Health Organisation) considers 18°C to be the standard comfortable room temperature for healthy, and appropriately dressed, adults.
 This comfort zone varies slightly depending on health factors and more.

-We’re all different however, and the size of room differs from one to another which can prove choosing the best types of radiators a tough challenge sometimes; especially if it’s your first time buying heating for your home.
+We're all different, however, and the size of room differs from one to another which can prove choosing the best types of radiators a tough challenge sometimes, especially if it’s your first time buying heating for your home.

 That’s why we've put together this helpful guide to choosing the best radiators.
-It’s designed to enlighten you on best brands, designs, colours, styles, functions and more so that you can easily find the best radiator for any room in the house.
+It’s designed to enlighten you on the best brands, designs, colours, styles, functions and more so that you can easily find the best radiator for any room in the house.

 A warm introduction to radiators

-The huge variety of radiators out there can be totally overwhelming to anybody whether they’re a seasoned pro or a first time buyer.
-Every year, new styles join the market and instead of replacing older radiator styles - seem to just add to the already bloated list of options.
+The huge variety of radiators out there can be totally overwhelming to anybody, whether they’re a seasoned pro or a first time buyer.
+Every year, new styles join the market, and instead of replacing older radiator styles, seem to just add to the already bloated list of options.

-Although some people with a slightly pessimistic outlook may see this as a negative, those of you in a more optimistic mood will see it as a big positive because it means that you can narrow down your heating search to the perfect radiator for your home.
-In this best radiators guide we’re going to look at the best radiators for each individual room, the best fuel types, heat outputs, locations, sizes and more - to give you all the knowledge you’ll require to make the most informed decision.
+Though some people with a slightly pessimistic outlook may see this as a negative, those of you in a more optimistic mood will see it as a big positive because it means that you can narrow down your heating search to the perfect radiator for your home.
+In this best radiators guide, we’re going to look at the best radiators for each individual room, the best fuel types, heat outputs, locations, sizes and more to give you all the knowledge you’ll require to make the most informed decision.

 Which radiator is best for which room?